Advanced c interview questions and answers

 1.01001001100110011001100 11001100110011…*10^3

-Mantissa_sign bit: 1 (Since it is a negative number)
+Mantissa_sign bit: 1 (indicating a negative number)

 Exponent in decimal: 3